Bones in the Leg

 The skeletal system can support you for a lifetime of movement.
 Taking proper care of it ensures you can move longer, experience more, and have greater health.
 Knowing how to properly care for your bones can go a long way to a healthy, fulfilling life.

 If you have bone problems, JOI has the solution.
-To make an appointment with one of our Orthopedic Specialists, Call JOI-2000, schedule online, or click the link below.
+To make an appointment with one of our Orthopedic Specialists, Call 904-JOI-2000, schedule online, or click the link below.
+To book an appointment with JOI Rehab at 1 of our 12 locations, call 904-858-7045.